kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(2\) The limit gust conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.341   Gust and turbulence loads.|§25.341]] at the specified speeds up to VC and in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.345   High lift devices.|§25.345]].

-\(3\) The limit rolling conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.349   Rolling conditions.|§25.349]] and the limit unsymmetrical conditions specified in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.367   Unsymmetrical loads due to engine failure.|§25.367]] and 25.427 (a) through (c), at speeds up to VC.
+\(3\) The limit rolling conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.349   Rolling conditions.|§25.349]] and the limit unsymmetrical conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.367   Unsymmetrical loads due to engine failure.|§§25.367]] and 25.427 (a) through (c), at speeds up to VC.

 \(4\) The limit yaw maneuvering conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.351   Yaw maneuver conditions.|§25.351]](a) at the specified speeds up to VC.